This page contains the most pertinent and frequently-asked questions on the subject of eligibility for ST3 posts.

 Not in terms of eligibility - if you have gained a qualification equivalent to MRCP(UK), this is sufficient for you to progress through the recruitment process.

-In some cases, equivalent examinations will not garner any points at the short-listing stage; as these are not reflected as desirable criteria within the person specification.
+In some cases, alternatives will not garner any points at the short-listing stage; as these are not reflected as desirable criteria within the person specification.

-[NB - this is referring to equivalent qualifications; as in, EEA eligibility, etc. Alternative qualifications, which are stated explicitly on the person specification as being suitable alternatives to MRCP(UK) - such as MRCGP, MRCPCH, etc. - are awarded short-list scores in the same way.]
+However, alternative qualifications, which are stated explicitly on the person specification as being suitable alternatives to MRCP(UK) - such as MRCGP, MRCPCH, etc. - are awarded short-list scores in the same way.

 In addition to the short-list score, MRCP(UK) is the only examination recognised by GMC for CMT training accreditation, ie as an exit exam.

 Thus candidates possessing equivalent qualifications to MRCP(UK) will see their training result in a CESR(CP), not a CCT.

 Again, candidates applying with 'alternative' qualifications, explicitly stated as being suitable within the person specification (MRCS, MRCPsych, etc.) may be in line for a CCT depending on their pre-St3 experience.